jails-org/Boilerplate/docs/specifications.md

 e.g

--   "We should fight for MVP and fight against undesired features"
+-   "We should fight against undesired features"
--   "We should never forget that it should be simple, MVP will be discarted or completely changed"
+-   "We should never forget that it should be simple, MVP can eventually be discarted or completely changed"